Laws, Regulations & Annotations

 (D) The retail price of the same or similar tobacco products as reflected in a retailer's price list, with appropriate adjustments to such price as indicated by all the facts and circumstances, less reasonable estimates of the retailer's and distributor's profits.

-(E) Additional methods not mentioned above, with Board approval.
+(E) Additional methods not mentioned above, with California Department of Tax and Fee Administration approval.

 (1) Presumption.
 Sales, purchases, and transfers of tobacco products are rebuttably presumed to not be at arm's-length if they are between related parties such as: relatives (by blood or marriage, which relationships include, but are not limited to, spouses, parents, domestic partners, children and siblings); partners or a partnership and its partners; a limited liability company or association and its members; commonly controlled corporations; a corporation and its shareholders; or persons, as defined in Revenue and Taxation Code section 30010, and entities under their control or between commonly controlled entities.

 (2) Rebuttal of presumption.
-If the Board determines that a sale, purchase, or transfer of tobacco products was between related parties, the distributor may rebut the presumption that the sale, purchase, or transfer was not at arm's-length by showing that the price, terms, and conditions of the transaction were substantially equivalent to those that would have been negotiated between unrelated parties.
+If the California Department of Tax and Fee Administration determines that a sale, purchase, or transfer of tobacco products was between related parties, the distributor may rebut the presumption that the sale, purchase, or transfer was not at arm's-length by showing that the price, terms, and conditions of the transaction were substantially equivalent to those that would have been negotiated between unrelated parties.

 (2) Example 2: Distributor C purchases tobacco products from a subsidiary corporation in which it owns or controls more than 50 percent of the voting stock.
-Due to this corporate relationship between seller and buyer, the Board presumes that the sale and purchase were not at arm's-length, and the presumption is not rebutted by C. In the absence of an arm's-length transaction, the methods discussed in subdivision (c) may be used to determine the correct wholesale cost.
+Due to this corporate relationship between seller and buyer, the California Department of Tax and Fee Administration presumes that the sale and purchase were not at arm's-length, and the presumption is not rebutted by C. In the absence of an arm's-length transaction, the methods discussed in subdivision (c) may be used to determine the correct wholesale cost.

 (3) Example 3: Distributor D acquires tobacco product free of charge and reports no wholesale cost for the product on its Tobacco Products Distributor Tax Return.
 However, D acquired such tobacco product at a 100 percent discount or trade allowance.
 In the absence of an arm's-length transaction, the methods discussed in subdivision (c) may be used to determine the correct wholesale cost.